 If you purchase our common stock, Series E Preferred Stock, or both, in this offering, assuming the conversion of the Series E Preferred Stock into shares of our common stock, you will experience dilution to the extent of the difference between the public offering price per share in this offering and our as adjusted net tangible book value per share immediately after this offering.
 Net tangible book value (deficit) per share is equal to the amount of our total tangible assets, less total liabilities, divided by the number of outstanding shares of our common stock.
-As of March 31, 2022, our net tangible book value was \$0.496 million, or approximately \$0.0379 per share.
+As of December 31, 2021, our net tangible book value was \$1,143,200, or approximately \$0.09 per share.

-After giving effect to the sale of 26,170,172 shares of common stock by us at the combined public offering price of \$0.20 per share of common stock, Class A Warrant and Class B Warrant, which number assumes that all shares of Series E Preferred Stock are converted into shares of common stock, excluding shares that may be issued upon exercise of the underwriters' overallotment option and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our as adjusted net tangible book value as of March 31, 2022 would have been approximately \$5.05 million, or \$0.1287 per share of common stock, which excludes the Class A Warrants to purchase 26,170,172 shares of our common stock to be issued to investors in this offering and Class B Warrants to purchase 26,170,172 shares of our common stock to be issued to investors in this offering.
-This represents an immediate increase in net tangible book value of \$0.0907 per share of common stock to existing stockholders and immediate dilution of \$0.0713 per share of common stock to investors purchasing our common stock in this offering at the public offering price.
+After giving effect to the sale of shares of common stock by us at an assumed combined public offering price of \$ per share of common stock and warrant (the last reported sale price of our , 2022), assuming that all common stock on The Nasdaq Capital Market on shares of Series E Preferred Stock are converted into shares of common stock and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our as adjusted net tangible book value as of December 31, 2021 would have been approximately \$ million, or \$ per share of common stock, which excludes the warrants to purchase shares of our common stock to be issued to investors in this offering.
+This represents an immediate increase in net tangible book value of per share of common stock to existing stockholders and immediate dilution of \$ per share of common stock to investors purchasing our common stock in this offering at the assumed public offering price.
 The following table illustrates this dilution on a per share basis:

-Public offering price per share of common stock and warrants \$ 0.20 Net tangible book value per share as of March 31, 2022 \$0.0379 Increase in net tangible book value per share after giving effect to this offering \$0.0907 As adjusted net tangible book value per share after giving effect to this offering \$(0.1287 Dilution per share to new investors \$0 0.0713
+Assumed public offering price per share of common stock and warrant Net tangible book value per share as of December 31, 2021 \$0.09 Increase in net tangible book value per share after giving effect to this offering \$ As adjusted net tangible book value per share after giving effect to this offering Dilution per share to new investors \$